qmcs/qmcs.github.io/content/articles/018-robocode.md

 Robocode
 ===================
+**Title:** Robocode
 **Date:** October 12th, 2014
 **Tags:** Robocode, Tutorial
 **Category:** Introduction
 **Author:** René Birkeland

-Robocode is a simple robot simulator, designed to give insight how programming works.
+Robocode is a simple robot simulator, designed to give insight into how programming works.
 A simple robot can be written in just a few minutes - but perfecting a bot can take months.
 The robots will enter the battlefield and fight to the death.

 -- PELICAN_END_SUMMARY --